hubmapconsortium/portal-ui/context/app/markdown/docs/assay/codex.md

 Additionally, all cycles except the first contains two histogram plots.
 All purple plots are of the first cycle, which can be a reference for comparison, especially if the first cycle contains blank cycles.
 The legend specifies which biomarker the histogram represents.

 A summary section contains basic statistics of biomarker region images.
-Again, each slide contains four cycles and their corresponding channels.
+Each slide contains four cycles and their corresponding channels.
 Any non-biomarker channel (i.e. containing "DAPI," "blank" or "empty") will be grayed out.

 ![](https://lh3.googleusercontent.com/k1xa3dbWojRY3n5gmzjZFbQyyLpcQxKeAuNqV3Gn17u_l2dmEzvuBzzk09aYDgRlz-9cTaUvzxUsDJj6-GbC6CgFVT89hjHlvGEX_5GOim5PEd1WSpUiZCIypz93eXlg6v_YU3ta)